 DUTIES OF THE ON CAMPUS CONTACT

 The On Campus Contact will be available via telephone/email to consult with the Student Trip Leader or University Representative as pre-determined or needed.
 He or she will keep readily accessible throughout the duration of the trip the trip participants' Medical Forms in case they are needed.
-He or she will report any imminent safety concerns to the Assistant Dean for Community Life (Biddeford Campus) or Assistant Dean of Students (Portland Campus).
+He or she will report any imminent safety concerns to the Director of Student Engagement (Biddeford Campus) or the Assistant Dean of Students (Portland Campus).
 If safety concerns are not imminent, this individual will follow up with a report to the appropriate persons.
 The On Campus Contact also has sole discretion to cancel or postpone a trip due to national, weather-related, or other emergencies.

-Exceptions to this policy are to be made only by the Assistant Dean for Community Life (Biddeford Campus) or the Assistant Dean of Students (Portland Campus) or a designee.
+Exceptions to this policy are to be made only by the Director of Student Engagement (Biddeford Campus) or the Assistant Dean of Students (Portland Campus) or a designee.